Key takeaways

 Automated accounting for freelancers gives back time and focus, improves accuracy and cash flow, and keeps you compliant without last minute scramble.
 Start with the thirty day plan above.
 If you want expert hands on the wheel, AI Accountant pairs a CA team with a live dashboard so you always know where you stand.
 Book a demo to see it in action and get a simple compliance health check at AI Accountant.

-Note, this guide is general information, for your case, always consult a CA.
+Note: this guide is general information.
+For your specific case, always consult a CA.

 FAQ